HET-CE/eCommerce-Site/README.md

 # eCommerce-Site

 I created this basic Ecommerce Web Site .
-In this Project I Provide many things , like create cartthen login , logout , sign up, etc.
+In this Project I Provide many things , like create cart then login , logout , sign up, etc.

 * Technologies *